erindepree/erindepree/README.md

 link to portfolio site

 ### Crime and Victims | GitHub link
+* _Tools Used_ python, etc
+* GitHub repo shows process on syntethic data (actual data is confidential)

-### Determing Regional Affiliations
+### Determing Regional Affiliations | GitHub link
-Expansion of dsb project 2.
+* _Tools Used_ python, pandas, numpy, matplotlib, seaborn, MORE
+* machine learning to identify regional groups of nations

+### Comparison of Global Increases in Life Expectancy and GNI per Capita
+* _Tools Used_ python, pandas, numpy, matplotlib, seaborn
+* We're living twice as long!

 ### FelineMetrics
+* _Tools Used_ python, numpy, pandas, class and module creation
-Cloud-based medical record of cat Mel
+* Cloud-based medical record of cat Mel